refinery/refinerycms/readme.md

 * __[Getting Started](http://refinerycms.com/guides/getting-started)__

-If you want to use `4-0-stable` branch of Refinery CMS which supports Rails 5.1+.
-Install using this template:
+For Rails 5.1+ support, you can use version `4.0.x` using this template:

     rails new app_name -m http://refinerycms.com/t/4.0.0

-If you want to use `3-0-stable` branch of Refinery CMS which supports Rails 4.2.x.
-Install using this template:
+For Rails 4.2.x support, you can use version `3.0.x` using this template:

-    rails new app_name -m http://refinerycms.com/t/3.0.0
+    rails new app_name -m http://refinerycms.com/t/3.0.6

-If you want to use `edge` branch of Refinery.
-Install using this template:
+You can also install the `edge` vesrion for the latest code using this template:

     rails new app_name -m http://refinerycms.com/t/edge